edofransisco011/edofransisco011/test.md

 <h2 align="center">👨 About Me</h2>

 <p align="center">
 I'm a <strong>Full-Stack Developer</strong> based in Indonesia 🇮🇩, with dual expertise in <strong>Blockchain and LLM Engineering</strong>.
 My journey started with building diverse web applications, including about two years of freelance client work, which gave me a strong foundation in software engineering.
-I then pivoted to focus on the transformative potential of Web3 and blockchain technology, specializing in <strong>smart contract development</strong> using <strong>Solidity</strong> and the <strong>EVM</strong>. [cite: 1, 2]<br><br>
+I then pivoted to focus on the transformative potential of Web3 and blockchain technology, specializing in <strong>smart contract development</strong> using <strong>Solidity</strong> and the <strong>EVM</strong>.<br><br>
-I enjoy designing robust on-chain logic, writing clean Solidity code, and ensuring reliability through thorough testing with tools like <strong>Hardhat</strong>, interaction libraries such as <strong>Web3.js</strong> and <strong>Ethers.js</strong>, and adhering to <strong>OpenZeppelin</strong> standards for security. [cite: 6] My experience includes developing 10+ scalable web and decentralized applications (DApps) on Ethereum and Polygon, particularly for token marketplaces. [cite: 6]<br><br>
+I enjoy designing robust on-chain logic, writing clean Solidity code, and ensuring reliability through thorough testing with tools like <strong>Hardhat</strong>, interaction libraries such as <strong>Web3.js</strong> and <strong>Ethers.js</strong>, and adhering to <strong>OpenZeppelin</strong> standards for security.
+My experience includes developing 10+ scalable web and decentralized applications (DApps) on Ethereum and Polygon, particularly for token marketplaces.<br><br>
 Beyond blockchain, I leverage my skills as a <strong>Prompt Engineer</strong> and am continually advancing in <strong>LLM Engineering</strong>.
 I design AI-driven autonomous tools using large language models for automation, research, and enhancing code quality.
-This includes crafting optimized prompts for models like ChatGPT, Claude, and Grok, and developing AI agents with frameworks such as LangGraph, CrewAI, and Autogen. [cite: 3, 10, 11] My background also includes enhancing front-end interfaces with React.js and Next.js and building back-end APIs with Node.js and MongoDB. [cite: 7, 9]<br><br>
+This includes crafting optimized prompts for models like ChatGPT, Claude, and Grok, and developing AI agents with frameworks such as LangGraph, CrewAI, and Autogen.
+My background also includes enhancing front-end interfaces with React.js and Next.js and building back-end APIs with Node.js and MongoDB.<br><br>
 I'm passionate about DeFi, the tokenization of Real World Assets (RWA), and believe my full-stack perspective is valuable when integrating smart contracts into broader applications.
-I'm eager to bring this blend of <strong>Full-Stack, Blockchain, and AI/LLM Engineering skills</strong> to exciting new opportunities. [cite: 4]
+I'm eager to bring this blend of <strong>Full-Stack, Blockchain, and AI/LLM Engineering skills</strong> to exciting new opportunities.
 </p>

 <br clear="both">